NEXT PAGE - PRK Step By Step

 PRK has helped many patients who are not candidates for LASIK obtain great vision.
 PRK has a long proven track history.
 The primary difference between PRK and LASIK is in the first step of the procedure.
 In LASIK, a corneal flap is made quickly and effectively.
 Your recovery will be fast with only minimal discomfort with all laser LASIK.

 In PRK, Dr. Pham will apply anesthetic eye drops and will then remove the superficial layer of your cornea called the epithelium.
 The epithelium is a very dynamic and non permanent layer of your cornea.
 It is similar to the epithelium of your skin.
 It is constantly regrowing itself.
-Next the VISX Star S4 with advanced custom iris registration will be used to apply a cool beam of light and laser energy that gently reshapes the surface of your cornea.
-This allows images to be more sharply focused on the retina and correcting your nearsightedness, farsightedness and astigmatism.
+Next, the VISX Star S4 with advanced custom iris registration excimer laser will be used to apply a cool beam of light and laser energy that gently reshapes the surface of your cornea.
+This allows images to be more sharply focused on the retina and corrects your nearsightedness, farsightedness and astigmatism.

 The Advantages of Custom PRK: